 The program is available to 3Ls or 4Ls who are in good academic standing.

-Each year, two Seattle University law students will be selected to study at Bucerius for one semester and an equal number of students from Bucerius will study at Seattle University School of Law.
+Each year, one Seattle University law student will be selected to study at Bucerius for one semester and a student from Bucerius will study at Seattle University School of Law.
 In order to apply, Seattle University law students should submit the following materials:

 - Statement of Educational Objectives